-- 2. Setup your E-Poll Book; use the instruction booklet that is provided to you or notes from your specific training on the device: (Tip: have a surge protector strip to plug all your devices and machines into; this gives you some protection from a power surge.) - a.
-Locate your mifi device, plug it into a working power outlet, and power it on per instructions - b.
-Open your E-Poll Book, plug it into a working power outlet, and power it on Logging Into the ePollbook
+- 1. Locate your E-poll Book and supply bag. - 2.
+Setup your E-poll Book; use the instruction booklet that is provided to you in Election

+Officer's class or notes from your specific training on the device: (Tip: have a surge protector strip to plug all your devices and machines into; this gives you some protection from a power surge). - a.
+Locate your mifi or cradlepoint device (if applicable) and plug it into a working power outlet, and power it on per instructions provided;